maxgoedjen/secretive/FAQ.md

 ### I have a non-security related bug

 Please file a [GitHub issue](https://github.com/maxgoedjen/secretive/issues/new) for it.
+I will not provide email support with the exception of the critical security issues mentioned above.

 ### I want to contribute to Secretive